ankitbioinfo/nico_tutorial/README.md

 The detailed documentation of NiCo modules and their functions can be seen here.
 [Documentation of NiCo](https://nico-sc-sp.readthedocs.io/en/latest/)

+# Vizgen data
+If you are working with Vizgen data, please process with "process_vizgenData.py" script to convert Vizgen data into gene_by_cell.csv and tissue_positions_list.csv files.

 > **_contact:_** If you face any problem during the tutorial or have any questions, please email me (ankitplusplus at gmail.com) or raise an issue on Git Hub.